robomq/robomq.io/docs/request-reply.md

 import pika
 ```

-The full documentation of this library is at <https://pika.readthedocs.org/en/0.9.14/>.
+The full documentation of this library is at <a href="https://pika.readthedocs.org/en/0.9.14/" target="_blank">https://pika.readthedocs.org/en/0.9.14/</a>.

 > pika library is not thread safe.
 Do not use a connection or channel across threads.

 ###Producer
-The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.
+The first thing we need to do is to establish a connection with <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.
 Set heartbeat to 60 seconds, so that client will confirm the connectivity with broker.

 ```python